The Standard Model: The Origin of Mass

-In the present case, we require $M^2 + \eta_1 v^2/2 < 0$ to ensure that SSB takes place in the neutral sector of $\Phi(3,2)$.
-The cross term in $\eta_2$ might be optional (i.e. with other options) since we follow the early paper \cite{HwangWYP} on the colored Higgs mechanism to absorb the four DOF's from one complex triplet.

-So, we see that, at the Lagrangian level, the $SU_c(3) \times SU_L(2) \times U(1) \times SU_f(3)$ gauge symmetry is protected but such symmetry is violated via spontaneous symmetry breaking (via the SM Higgs mechanism and the project-out Higgs mechanism).

-The scenario for the masses of the family particles might be as follows: For those eight familons (or family gauge bosons), we could assume a few $TeV$ or slightly more.
-For those four family Higgs (those participating Higgs mechanisms), maybe even slightly more heavier.
-We don't have definitive expectations for the charged scalar particles, except that they could be much heavier.

-We note that the terms allowed by the renormalizability, in $V_1$, $V_2$, and $V_3$ given above, are rather rich.
-This is the nature of the scalar fields and their vacuum expectation values.
+This is {\it the first step} to decide what the Standard Model is going to be.

-As shown earlier \cite{Family,HwangWYP}, two triplets of complex scalar fields would make the eight family gauge bosons and four residual family Higgs particles all massive, presumably heavier that a few $TeV$.
+As shown earlier \cite{Family, HwangWYP}, two triplets of complex scalar fields would make the eight family gauge bosons and four residual family Higgs particles all massive.
 In the $SU_f(3)$ family gauge theory treated alone, there are many ways of accomplishing such goal.
-In the present complicated case, the equivalence between two triplets is lost, but presumably in a minor way.
+In the present complicated case, the equivalence between two triplets is lost, but we discover that this modification would be a nice way to patch up that three neutrinos couple to independent vacuum expectation values (and the family Higgs), explaining neutrino oscillations among three generations.

-Neutrinos have tiny masses far smaller than the masses of the quarks or of charged leptons.
-Neutrinos oscillate among themselves, giving rise to the lepton-flavor violation (LFV).
-There are other oscillation stories, such as the oscillation in the $K^0-{\bar K}^0$ system, but there is a fundamental "intrinsic" difference here - the $K^0-{\bar K}^0$ system is composite while neutrinos are regarded as "point-like" Dirac particles.
-We could draw Feymann diagrams for the oscillating $K^0-{\bar K}^0$ system; but none so far on neutrino oscillations.
-It is fair to say that neutrino masses and neutrino oscillations may be regarded as one of the most important experimental facts over the last thirty years \cite{PDG}.

-In fact, certain LFV processes such as $\mu \to e + \gamma$ \cite{PDG} and $\mu + A \to A^* + e$ are closely related to the most cited picture of neutrino oscillations so far \cite{PDG}.
-In recent publications \cite{Hwang10}, it was pointed out that the cross-generation or off-diagonal neutrino-Higgs interaction may serve as the detailed mechanism of neutrino oscillations, with some vacuum expectation value(s) of the new Higgs fields, $\Phi(3,1)$ and $\Phi^0(3,2)$. {\it So, even though we haven't seen, directly, the family gauge bosons and family Higgs particles, we already see the manifestations of their vacuum expectation values.}

-In the other words, Eq.
-(6), the $SU(3)$-generalized curl product, can be used as the basis to analyze the various lepton-flavor-violating decays and reactions, in addition to its implications on the tiny neutrino masses and on neutrino oscillations.

-To close this note, We would like to speculate what the dark-matter world look like, if the extended Standard Model discussed is true.
+The "principle" of renormalizability turns out to be very powerful.
+To the least, we may use it to define the calculability of the theory.
+It implies the existence of some branch of calculable mathematics (in quantum field theory).